Amazon S3 Destination

 • Prefix: If specified, RudderStack creates a folder in the S3 bucket with this name and pushes all data within that folder.
 For example, s3://<bucket_name>/<prefix>/.

-• Role-based Authentication: This setting is enabled by default and lets you use the RudderStack IAM role for authentication.
+• Role-based Authentication: This setting is toggled on by default and lets you use the RudderStack IAM role for authentication.

 • IAM Role ARN: Enter the ARN of the IAM role.